Drumright, Oklahoma: Economy

-Today, oil, gas, education, medicine and agriculture are the largest local industries.
+Today, manufacturing, oil, gas, education, medicine and agriculture are the largest local industries.
 Drumright is home to an area vocational and technical school, Central Technology Center, which opened August 22, 1970, and employs about 125 people.
 Drumright is also home to the Drumright Regional Hospital.
 A tourist attraction is the Tidewater Winery that opened in a historic building that once served as a school for the children of refinery workers.

 Transportation

 Drumright is at the eastern intersection of State Highway 33 (east-west) and State Highway 99 (north-south).
 It is also the western terminus of State Highway 16 (also east–west, but further to the south of SH-33).